Edward Kent Jr.: Background

 During his ten years on the bench, Kent authored around 70 decisions.
 His legal writings were coherent and straightforward, being of average size for the time.
 Kent's most important decision came during Hurley v.
 Abbott, Arizona Territorial Court, No. 4564 (March 1, 1910).
 The ruling, commonly known as the "Kent Decree", determined when various tracts of land were first irrigated, beginning in 1869 and working through 1909, and assigned relative water rights accordingly.
 The result was the settling of water rights and relative priorities for roughly 5,000 land owners in the Salt River valley.

 In other rulings, Kent dealt with an attractive nuisance concern in Sallady v.
 Old Dominion Copper Mining Company, 12 Arizona 124 (1909) where a small girl had drowned in a water plume at one of the company's mines.
 Hughes v.
 Territory of Arizona, 11 Arizona 184 (1906) examined a criminal contempt charge that had been brought against former-Governor L. C. Hughes due to some of his newspaper publications.
 Thomas v.
 Territory of Arizona, 11 Arizona 184 (1907) meanwhile examined fraud charges brought against a man who had operated the Yavapai County hospital and poor farm.
 On a smaller scale, Nogales Water Company v.
 Neuman, 12 Arizona 306 (1909) dealt with whether a building containing both a photography store and a grocer should have one water meter or two.

-As the final steps in Arizona statehood approached, Kent received the Republican nomination for a seat on the Arizona Supreme Court but was defeated by the Democratic challenger during the general election The judge the left the bench when Arizona achieved statehood on February 14, 1912.
+As the final steps in Arizona statehood approached, Kent received the Republican nomination for a seat on the Arizona Supreme Court but was defeated by the Democratic challenger during the general election The judge left the bench when Arizona achieved statehood on February 14, 1912.

 After leaving the bench, Kent went into private legal practice with Louis H. Chalmers.
 He was also active in civic affairs, becoming a director of the Phoenix County Club, member of the St. Luke's Hospital board of trustees, and vestryman at Trinity Episcopal Cathedral.
 In July 1916, Kent was traveling with his mother.
 While on the trip, Kent died of pneumonia on July 30, 1916, in Chicago, Illinois.
 He was buried at Mount Auburn Cemetery in Cambridge, Massachusetts.